micaiah-effiong/url-shortener/README.md

 ### Reduce is a modern URL shortener that helps in reducing your links to a very simple form and makes it very simple and easy to use.

-#

-Steps to run the projec in your localhost
+# Steps to run the project in your localhost

 1. Install nodejs v8.0.0<br>
    <https://nodejs.org/es/>